betrekassa/SQL/Readme.txt

 -- Deployment Instructions.
--- The assumption is that you are using the supper user ìpostgresî else you will need to change the user with the one you are currently using who has similar privilege
+-- The assumption is that you are using the supper user ‚Äúpostgres‚Äù else you will need to change the user with the one you are currently using who has similar privilege
 -- The ER diagram is for the sake of completion
 1. To create the database either run either option A or B.
 	A. go to your directory where you install your PostgreSQL using your command line and type